RishabhJain2404/Digital-Music-Store-Analysis-Using-SQL/README.md

 For this project, you will be assisting the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.

+View the created tables used for analysis in this project [here.](https://github.com/RishabhJain2404/Digital-Music-Store-Analysis-Using-SQL/blob/main/Digital%20music%20store%20created%20tables.md)

 The schema for the Chinook Database is provided below.